 Residents of the several counties of Maryland and the six legislative districts of Baltimore are eligible to take the competitive examinations for scholarships at St. John's College.
-Twenty-nine of these scholarships pay full fees, including tuition, board, and room; twenty-six pay tuition fees only.
+Twenty-nine of these scholarships pay full fees, including tuition, board, and room; twenty-nine pay tuition fees only.
 They are granted for four years, or in the case of a student already at the College, for the remainder of his course to graduation.

-In all counties and legislative districts the competitive examinations are administered by the respective county or city school board, under the auspices of the Maryland State Department of Education, and reports are rendered to the respective Senators who make the formal appointments, except in the cases of Baltimore County and Caroline County, where the reports are rendered to the College, whose Admissions Committee makes the appointments.
+In all counties and legislative districts the competitive examinations are administered by the respective county or city school board, under the auspices of the Maryland State Department of Education, and reports are rendered to the respective Senators who make the formal appointments, except in the cases of the Third Legislative District of Baltimore City, Baltimore County, and Caroline County, where the reports are rendered to the College, whose Admissions Committee makes the appointments.